Less Plastic. More Freedom.

 Seeking beauty in new places, from water bottles to plastic pieces.

-172 tons of used plastic bottles are cleaned, shredded and turned into little pellets.
-That's over 344,000 pounds of plastic that won't end up in the ocean, being mistaken for sea turtle food.
+475 tons of plastic that won’t end up in the ocean.
+That’s over 950,000 pounds of plastic that won’t end up in the ocean, being mistaken for sea turtle food.